Sound Scouts recognised that mobile game technology could hold the key to

 "The Australian Video Game That Could Save Your Child's Hearing"

-Carolyn Mee, of cmee4 Productions, of Sydney, has made the finals with Sound Scouts, a mobile game to test children’s hearing before or during their first year of school.
+Carolyn Mee, of cmee4 Productions, of Sydney, has made the finals with Sound Scouts, a mobile game to test children’s hearing and know the signs of ADHD before or during their first year of school.

 "The beauty of the game is that it not only identifies hearing loss and hearing issues, but also distinguishes between conductive hearing loss, sensorineural loss and central auditory processing disorders."